The Anatomy of Alignment: Decomposing Preference Optimization by Steering Sparse Features: Theoretical Justification

 where \(k\) is the number of actively steered SAE features.
 Thus, all FSRL updates are a subset of LoRA updates, but with the factorization expressed through the SAE basis and adapter parameters trained via RL.

 As an additional note we describe the overall rank across inputs by \(r_{\text{eff}} = \text{dim} \text{span}\{\Delta W(\mathbf{x}) \mid \mathbf{x} \in \mathbb{R}^d\}\).

-\textit{Proof.} Assume we have an arbitrary Transformer network with the aformentioned linearization assumption and no residual connection.
+\textit{Proof.} Assume we have an arbitrary Transformer network with the aforementioned linearization assumption and no residual connection.
 According to Lemma 1, the FSRL update can be written as an affine map:

 where \(A[\mathbf{x}] \in \mathbb{R}^{d \times d}, \mathbf{c}[\mathbf{x}] \in \mathbb{R}^d\) and \(\mathbf{x} \in \mathbb{R}^d\) is the original activation vector.
 By Lemma 2 \(\operatorname{rank}(A[\mathbf{x}]) \leq \min(d, k)\) where \(k\) corresponds to the number of active (non zero) steered SAE features.
 We essentially want to show that if we perform the substitution \(\mathbf{x} \mapsto \mathbf{x}_{\text{steered}}\) that this operation can be written down as a (restricted class) LoRa style update of the relevant weight matrix: